 I am an Assistant Professor of Management Information Systems at the University of British Columbia, Sauder School of Business.
 I use experimental economics methods to study topics related to privacy, fairness, and information markets.

-• Presented "Do Social Media Users Enjoy Amplifying Polarizing Content?" (joint work with Aija Leiponen and Tobias Kretschmer) at the Workshop on Information Systems Economics (WISE)
+• Presented "Do Social Media Users Enjoy Amplifying Polarizing Content?" (joint work with Aija Leiponen and Tobias Kretschmer) at the Spring Workshop on Information Systems (SWIS)

 • Nominated by UBC for the 2026 Andrew Carnegie Fellowship in the untenured category